 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the authority's customers.
-This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria.
-The Authority uses the creditworthiness service provided by Link Treasury Services to inform its investment decisions; this service uses ratings from all three major agencies as well as other data.
+This risk is minimised through the Annual Investment Strategy, available via the Council website, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria.
+This Council applies the creditworthiness service provided by Link Asset Services.
+This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard and Poor's.
+The credit ratings of counterparties are supplemented with the following overlays: